sang-harsh/easyshop/README.md

 #tasks ahead

-Responsive site
+Responsive site,
-Storage for each user with previous order details Forgot Password
+Storage for each user with previous order details, Forgot Password,
-Email on order
+Email on order.